IX Corps (German Empire): Organisation on mobilisation

 On mobilization on 2 August 1914 the Corps was restructured.
 17th and 18th Cavalry Brigades were withdrawn to form part of the 4th Cavalry Division.
 The 16th Dragoons, formerly of the X Corps, was raised to a strength of 6 squadrons before being split into two half-regiments of 3 squadrons each.
-The half-regiments were assigned as divisional cavalry to 17th and 18th Divisions.
-81st Infantry Brigade was transferred to 17th Reserve Division in IX Reserve Corps.
+The half-regiments were assigned as divisional cavalry to 17th Division and the 18th Division.
+The 81st Infantry Brigade was transferred to 17th Reserve Division in IX Reserve Corps.
 Divisions received engineer companies and other support units from the Corps headquarters.
 In summary, IX Corps mobilised with 25 infantry battalions, 9 machine gun companies (54 machine guns), 6 cavalry squadrons, 24 field artillery batteries (144 guns), 4 heavy artillery batteries (16 guns), 3 pioneer companies and an aviation detachment.

 Combat chronicle

 On mobilisation, IX Corps was assigned to the 1st Army on the right wing of the forces for the Schlieffen Plan offensive in August 1914 on the Western Front.
 It participated in the Battle of Mons and the First Battle of the Marne which marked the end of the German advances in 1914.
 Later it saw action in the Battle of Pozières and Battle of Amiens (1918).

 It was still in existence at the end of the war.